 Current fees are listed on our Fees Page https://www.gmit.ie/general/what-are-fees

-Mental Health Ireland are paying a Bursary (The Tony Leahy Bursary) of half the fees to every student enrolled on the course
+Mental Health Ireland may pay a Bursary (The Tony Leahy Bursary) of half the fees to a selection of students enrolled on the course

 Click Bursary to apply